harperreed/harper.blog/content/post/2003-12-29-eeeek____i_hate_video_games__seriously_.md

 ---
-date: 2003-12-29T02:15:52Z
+date: 2003-12-29 02:15:52+00:00
 excerpt: 'all I do is sit here and play stupid video games. hahaha. umm. back to work tomarrow. so sad so sad. but I guess I knew this day would come. ;). well I guess I have to wait until the first to see what the deal is. '
+summary: just sitting around playing video games, but back to work tomorrow. kind of bummed about it, but it was bound to happen. gotta wait until the first to see what's next.
-tags: ["video","games","gamecube"]
+tags:
+- return to work
+- gamecube
+- video games
+- games
+- nostalgia
+- video
+- wind waker
 title: eeeek .. i hate video games. seriously.
 wordpress_id: 706
 wordpress_url: http://new.nata2.org/?p=706
 ---

 all I do is sit here and <a href="http://db.gamefaqs.com/console/gamecube/file/zelda_wind_waker_b.txt">play stupid video games</a>. hahaha. umm. back to work tomarrow. so sad so sad. but I guess I knew this day would come. ;). well I guess I have to wait until the first to see what the deal is.